Upplai

 Your resume header is the first thing recruiters see, and the first place where Applicant Tracking Systems look for critical information.
-Get it wrong, and your application might be rejected before anyone reads your qualifications.
+With 99% of Fortune 500 companies using ATS systems and recruiters spending only 7.4 seconds reviewing each resume, getting your header wrong could mean instant rejection before anyone reads your qualifications.

 In this guide you'll learn: